mobizt/FirebaseClient/README.md

 The `CustomAuth` and `ServiceAuth` classes required the JWT token processor which is done via the function `JWTClass::loop(<auth_data_t*>)` which accepts the pointer to the `auth_data_t` from the `FirebaseApp::getAuth()`.

-The examples in this library use the static object of `JWTClass` called `JWT` to save the stack memory usage which the processes data are stored in the internal `jwt_token_data_t`, which is not thread safe when using in multi-threaded operations.
+The examples in this library, the static object of `JWTClass` called `JWT` will be used to save the stack memory usage and it is not thread safe when using in multi-threaded operations (`multi-FirebaseApp`) because of sharing internal `jwt_token_data_t`.

 The following is the example code for JWT token processor that should be executed inside the main loop.